 As a way to increase cash flow to Medicare providers impacted by the COVID-19 pandemic, the CARES Act expanded the Medicare Accelerated and Advance Payment Program, which allowed for most providers and suppliers, including the Company's surgical hospitals and ASCs to request an advance payment of anticipated Medicare revenues.
 Under the current terms of the program, repayment begins one year from the date that payment under the program was received, and all providers will have 29 months from the date of their first program payment to repay the full amount of the accelerated or advance payments they have received.
 Once the repayment period begins, the offset will be limited to 25% of new claims during the first 11 months of repayment and 50% of new claims during the final 6 months.
 Any outstanding amounts due at the end of the repayment period are subject to interest at a rate of 4%.
 The Company received approximately \$120 million of accelerated payments during the year ended December 31, 2020.
-These accelerated payments received were deferred.
-As of March 31, 2021 and December 31, 2020, the current portion was approximately \$104 million and \$95 million, respectively, and is included as a component of Medicare accelerated payments and deferred governmental grants in the condensed consolidated balance sheets.
+The payments received were deferred and included in the condensed consolidated balance sheets.
+During the six months ended June 30, 2021, approximately \$20 million has been repaid in accordance with the terms above.
+As of June 30, 2021 and December 31, 2020, the current portion of deferred accelerated payments was approximately \$76 million and \$95 million, respectively, and is included as a component of Medicare accelerated payments and deferred governmental grants in the condensed consolidated balance sheets.
 The long-term portion is included as a component of other long-term liabilities in the consolidate balance sheets.
 The Company does not expect to receive additional Medicare accelerated payments.

 The CARES Act also provided for the deferral of the Company's portion of social security payroll taxes during 2020.
 Under the CARES Act, half of the deferred amount will have to be paid in each of December 2021 and December 2022.
-As of both March 31, 2021 and December 31, 2020, the Company had deferred approximately \$16.9 million.
+As of both June 30, 2021 and December 31, 2020, the Company had deferred approximately \$16.9 million.
 The current portion is included as a component of accrued payroll and benefits and the long term portion is included as a component of other long-term liabilities in the condensed consolidated balance sheets.